Enthiran: Marketing and distribution

 The first poster for Enthiran was released on 8 September 2008.
 The film's trailer was released on 11 September 2010, at the Sathyam Cinemas theatre complex in Chennai.
 To promote Enthiran, AGS Entertainment organised a festival from 25 September 2010 until its release date, in which they screened popular films of Rajinikanth at the company's theatre in Villivakkam.
 In Coimbatore, the Department of Posts printed 100,000 post cards advertising the film.
 Sun Pictures invested a total of ₹500 million on promotional activities.

 Advance bookings for the film began two weeks before the release date in the United States.
 In the Jackson Heights neighbourhood in New York, tickets were sold out within ten minutes of going on sale.
 In Kerala the distribution rights were sold for ₹50 million, while in Karnataka they were sold for ₹100 million.
 The distribution rights in Mumbai were sold to Shringar Films.
 In the United Kingdom, Enthiran was released by Ayngaran International, while Robot was released by B4U Network.
 DVD marketing in India was handled by Moser Baer; Ayngaran International released the two-DVD set of the film in early 2011.

+ASTPL, an Indian software developer, also released a mobile video game based on the film, titled Enthiran The Robot.

 Plagiarism allegations

 The novelist Aarur Thamizhnadan made a complaint with the Chennai Metropolitan Police against the filmmakers in November 2010, stating that the producers plagiarised his 1996 novel Jugiba.
 Thamizhnadan demanded ₹10 million from the director and producers for damages and filed a case against Kalanithi Maran.
 In June 2011, the Madras High Court dismissed the case after a petition filed by Maran denying the allegation was approved.
-The case continued, and in early 2021, after failing several times to show up in court, Shankar was issued a non-bailable warrant.
+The case was dismissed by courts in June 2023.
+In February 2025, Shankar's assets amounting to approximately ₹10 crore were attached to the case by the Enforcement Directorate for violating Section 63 of the Copyright Act, 1957.